David Oakes

-Rowan David Oakes (born 14 October 1983) is an English actor and environmentalist.
+Rowan David Oakes (born 14 October 1983) is an English actor, ecologist and conservationist.
 He is best known for his roles in the series The Pillars of the Earth, The Borgias, The White Queen, Victoria, Vikings: Valhalla, and for his discursive Natural History podcast, Trees A Crowd.
+He currently serves as Vice President to The Wildlife Trusts.

 Early life and education

 Oakes was born in Salisbury, Wiltshire, in 1983, the son of a Church of England canon.

 Oakes grew up in Fordingbridge, Hampshire.
 He attended Bishop Wordsworth's School in Salisbury.
 His first job was backstage at the Salisbury Playhouse.
-Oakes graduated with a First in English Literature from the University of Manchester.
+Oakes graduated with a first class degree in English Literature from the University of Manchester, and an MSc in Evolutionary and Behavioural Ecology from the University of Exeter.
 He graduated from the Bristol Old Vic Theatre School in 2007.

 Career

 Oakes began his career at Shakespeare's Globe, before taking roles at the Almeida Theatre and the Old Vic.
 Since appearing at Shakespeare's Globe at the outset of his career, Oakes has frequently performed in numerous rehearsed readings as part of their "Read Not Dead" initiative, including their landmark 200th reading of Philip Massinger's A New Way To Pay Old Debts; Oakes played Wellborn alongside a cast including Benjamin Whitrow, Alan Cox, and Nicholas Rowe.

 In 2006, Oakes performed a 90-minute abridged version of Much Ado About Nothing as part of the Royal Shakespeare Company's "Complete Works" festival along with his final year graduates from the Bristol Old Vic Theatre School.
 He alternated between playing Claudio and Verges alongside fellow graduate Matt Barber.